 What I hate is when people hear that “Podcasting is Dead” they think “Well I'm not going to start one.”
 NEW MEDIA is not dead, and how we receive it is going to change.
 Much in the same way we have evolved in the way we receive television.
 But people have not stopped making shows.
 People aren't going, “TV is Dead.”

 Leo said that Podcasting is too hard.
 BS.
 Go to www.schoolofpodcasting.com/itunes and click subscribe.
 Was that really so hard?
 Will Grandma be hip enough to have iTunes installed?
 Don't know, but I'm not worried about Grandma.
 She's is not in my demographic.
 She can sign up for newsletter reminders.

-Podcasting growth has slowed?
-While it was easy to see spike of listeners when you had no competition, this is not the case in 2009.
+Has podcasting growth slowed?
+While it was easy to see the spike of listeners when you had no competition, this is not the case in 2009.
 You need to promote your podcast to keep the listeners going up and up.
 I spoke about this in my last podcast.
 Feedburner reports the number of subscribers to podcasts, for which his company is managing feeds, is growing 20-30% a month.

 Podcasting is not dead, and shame on all who use it as a publicity stunt.
 There are headlines that say Leo is trying to trademark the phrase “netcasting.”
 Could this be another reason why Leo wants to phrase “podcasting” to go away?